Ratko Dostanić

-Ratko Dostanić (Ратко Достанић; born 25 October 1959) is a Serbian former professional footballer who played as a defender and current manager of Zeta.
+Ratko Dostanić (Ратко Достанић; born 25 October 1959) is a Serbian football manager and former player.

 Playing career

 After coming through the youth system of Partizan, Dostanić went on to play for Timok and Rad in the Yugoslav Second League, before moving abroad to France in 1986.
 He played for Bourges (1986–87), Caen (1987–88), Le Mans (1988–90), Rodez (1990–92), Red Star (1992–94), Châtellerault (1994–95) and Montluçon (1995–96).

 Managerial career

 After serving as an assistant to Slavoljub Muslin at Red Star Belgrade, Dostanić was appointed as manager of fellow First League of FR Yugoslavia contender Obilić in November 2000.
 He eventually left the position in March 2002.
 In December 2002, Dostanić returned to Obilić.
 He left the club for the second time in May 2003.
 The next month, Dostanić agreed terms with Sartid Smederevo.
 He took over as manager of Bulgarian club Slavia Sofia in December 2003.

 In late December 2006, Dostanić was appointed as manager of OFK Beograd.
 He announced his resignation on 1 April 2007 due to poor results.
-Less than a week later, Dostanić took charge of fellow Serbian SuperLiga side Bežanija until the end of the season.
+A few days after leaving OFK Beograd, Dostanić took charge of Serbian SuperLiga rivals Bežanija until the end of the season.
 He rejoined the club in late August 2007.
-In late 2007, Dostanić served as manager of Greek club Veria.
-He subsequently moved to Asia and took charge of Chinese club Dalian Shide in early 2008.
+From October to December 2007, Dostanić served as manager of Greek club Veria.
+He subsequently went to Asia and became manager of Chinese club Dalian Shide in early 2008.

-In June 2008, Dostanić signed as manager of Macedonian side Vardar.
-He decided to leave the club after Macedonia recognized the independence of Kosovo in October 2008.
+In June 2008, Dostanić was hired as manager of Macedonian side Vardar.
+He decided to depart the club after Macedonia recognized the independence of Kosovo in October 2008.
 Shortly after leaving Macedonia, Dostanić was appointed as manager of Serbian First League club Srem in late October 2008.
 He stepped down from his position six months later.

 On 23 July 2009, Dostanić was named new manager of Bulgarian champions Levski Sofia, replacing Emil Velev and signing a two-year contract.
 He remained in charge for less than three months.
 On 21 March 2010, Red Star Belgrade announced the appointment of Dostanić as manager.
 He replaced Vladimir Petrović despite the team's leading position in the league after 19 rounds.
 With Dostanić at the helm, Red Star Belgrade failed to win the title after three years, finishing as runners-up to arch-rivals Partizan.
 However, the team won the Serbian Cup, defeating Vojvodina in the final.

-In February 2017, Dostanić returned to Veria for the remainder of the season to help the club avoid relegation.
+In November 2013, Dostanić returned to Veria as manager and remained in the post until May 2014.
+He subsequently served as manager of fellow Greek clubs Larissa (July 2015 to February 2016) and Levadiakos (June 2016 to January 2017).
+In February 2017, Dostanić made another return to Veria in an attempt to save the club from relegation in the remainder of the season.